 - ¼ cup freshly squeezed lemon juice about 1-1½ lemons

 - 2 tablespoons extra virgin olive oil garlic flavoured if you have it!

 - 1 tablespoon Dijon mustard

 - ½ teaspoon cane sugar

 - Cook pasta according to package directions, drain and toss with a bit of olive oil to prevent sticking.
 Place in a large salad bowl.

-- Whisk up lemon juice, oil, Dijon, oregano, salt, sugar, garlic and pepper in a small bowl or shake up in a jam jar.
+- Whisk up lemon juice, oil, Dijon, oregano, salt, sugar and pepper in a small bowl or shake up in a jam jar.
 Taste and adjust salt as necessary.
 Set aside.

-- Add roasted red peppers, fresh or cooked vegetables, olives and beans to pasta and toss to combine.
+- Add roasted red peppers, vegetables, olives and beans to pasta and toss to combine.
 Drizzle dressing over salad and toss to coat.

 - Salad will keep for 2-3 days in the fridge and is delicious topped with homemade almond ricotta or tofu feta.

 Recipe image courtesy Maple Magazine